leadbi/leadbi-php-sdk/README.md

 use LeadBI\LeadBIAPI;

-// Show the results of the assembly we spawned echo '<pre>';
+// Show the results
+echo '<pre>';
 print_r($response);
 echo '</pre>';
 ```

+## Examples
+More examples can be found in `./examples` directory.